melaus/github-top5/README.md

 This is an HTTP API to return largest 5 repos of a given GitHub handle in descending order.

 # Usage / Live Demo
+_Temporarily down as part of moving my website to AWS_

 The base URL to deployed API is ```https://apis.melaus.xyz/top5```, and has two endpoints:

 - ```https://apis.melaus.xyz/top5/<github_handle>```: